 - Failure to observe the motorcycle on the road

 - Failure to signal turns or lane changes

 - Failure to leave adequate space between vehicles

 - Drunk or drugged driving

 - Faulty maintenance

 - Negligent government entities

 These causes and more often result in devastating accidents that leave riders and their families searching for answers.
-The motorcycle accident lawyers of Valent Legal have successfully helped other victims and their families get the compensation and justice they deserve, and we’re ready to do so for you.
+The motorcycle accident lawyers of Valent Legal in Halifax, NS have successfully helped other victims and their families get the compensation and justice they deserve, and we’re ready to do so for you.